Marco74-90/Neither_World/README.md

 # Neither World
-Neither World is a text based rpg adventure game
+Neither World is a text based adventure RPG.

 # Instructions
 1. Fork this repository and navigate to the folder in the terminal.